 Note the slashes are opposite to normal and this is intentional.
 The basedir is the directory you installed MySQL and the datadir is where you want the actual databases to be stored, this could be on a different drive or location if you wish.

 Now on the server you need to launch your command line utility.
-This is normally done via Start > Run then type cmd and hit enter.
+This is normally done via Start > Run

 I will assume that MySQL has been installed using the default path.
 If not you will have to amend the commands as appropriate.